Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

+2. The LinkForATelemedicineProject is a github link of a telemedicine project (demonstration of frontend skill, also has backend)

+ • It has a Django backend.

+ • It has a JavaScript/Jquery frontend on the doctor side application.

+ • It has a react-native patient application.

+ • The Video conferencing function is provided by Twilio.

+ • Doctors can monitor patients' real-time heart rate, blood presure, body temperature remotely and give them real-time advice through video conferencing.

+ • Read readme file in the repository for more detailed information.

-The online comic-con project is a commercial projects I did and developer.(I delete some part to ensure the security of the system) (demonstration of backend skill)
+3. The online comic-con project is a commercial projects I did and developer.(I delete some part to ensure the security of the system) (demonstration of backend skill)

  • Developed an online comic-con platform, it allows users to register the product they want the show, the information of their team, and the size of the spot they need etc.